Log Management and Analytics

 Monitor JSON Logs With Loggly

-You can use a tool to monitor your JSON logs and make searching and filtering much easier.
+You can use a tool to monitor your JSON logs, making searching and filtering much easier.
 Loggly offers the following features:

 Loggly

 With JSON, you get a standard format to structure data.
 You can use any programming language for parsing it.
 Unicode encoding makes JSON accessible universally.
-Considering the benefits we’ve discussed here, we can say JSON logging has a lot to offer to your company.
+Considering the benefits we’ve discussed, JSON logging has much to offer your company.
 So, follow the best JSON logging practices.
 Start using Loggly.
 Try it free for 14 days and monitor applications better.
-Finally, say goodbye to troubleshooting issues.

 This post was written by Arnab Roy Chowdhury.
 Arnab is a UI developer by profession and a blogging enthusiast.
 He has strong expertise in the latest UI/UX trends, project methodologies, testing, and scripting.